szymonkaliski/diy-monome/README.md

 To complete the project I designed simple case using [@jscad/csg](https://github.com/jscad/csg.js) and [three.js](https://threejs.org), and 3D printed it.
 The exported STLs are part of the repo: [Case/data/](Case/data/), but you can also run the code for yourself (look at the `scripts` section of `package.json`).

+The case for Neonome128 was designed in [modeler](https://github.com/szymonkaliski/modeler) and is available in [Neonome128Case](Neonome128Case) directory.